Dulles Glass

-Update your bathroom vanity with a DIY mirror frame made from salvaged vintage parts and a custom cut mirror from Dulles Glass & Mirror.
+Update your bathroom vanity with a DIY mirror frame made from salvaged vintage parts and a custom-cut mirror from Dulles Glass.
 These mirrors are budget-friendly and made from salvageable parts.
 Below are several awesome ideas for DIY projects to frame your custom mirror.

 You don't need to spend a lot of money on this project.
 Just find a vintage window frame that you want to substitute as a mirror frame.
-Then, select a custom size mirror that fits your window frame.
-You can choose from four shapes: Square, round, rectangle or oval.
+Then, select a custom-size mirror that fits your window frame.
+You can choose from four shapes: Square, round, rectangle, or oval.
 If your window frame is painted, err on the side of caution and remove the paint in a safe manner.
 Stain or paint your mirror frame prior to securing the mirror.
 If you prefer the industrial look, use a metal window frame as shown below for a unique DIY project

-Install mirror on your barnyard sliding door with some mirror glue and hardware.
-This project is bigger in scope but would be a clever way to disguise a messy wall shelf, entertainment set or closet.
+Install a mirror on your barnyard sliding door with some mirror glue and hardware.
+This project is bigger in scope but would be a clever way to disguise a messy wall shelf, entertainment set, or closet.
 Making your own barn door mirror may take more time than other projects, but it's going to save you lots of money considering some barn doors cost up to $1,000.
 You will need reclaimed wood for this project, so look on Craig's list or in flea markets for some original pieces.
 Here's a video to get you started on how to make a reclaimed wood mirror frame.

 The convenience of being able to choose a specific size mirror for your DIY project isn't the only customization available.
 You can also choose a glass tint for your mirror: